stephencweiss/stephencharlesweiss.com/content/blog/2019-08-12/reduce-module-clutter.md

 What I really want is to import the file and then _use_ the default export within it.

-So, deleting  the `index.tsx` and calling it a day won’t work.
-But, I _can_ lift the files out of the subdirectory altogether and _delete_ the extra folder, which, after all, serves no real purpose since the folder isn’t actually organizing anything for all of these modules (with the exception of `Rooms`).
+So, deleting  the `index.tsx` and calling it a day won't work.
+But, I _can_ lift the files out of the subdirectory altogether and _delete_ the extra folder, which, after all, serves no real purpose since the folder isn't actually organizing anything for all of these modules (with the exception of `Rooms`).

 Understanding this, my new folder structure is as follows:
 ```